caol777/caol777.github.io/_posts/2025-12-01-KOTH Writeup.md

 Windows: \Users\Administrator\Desktop\flag.txt

+Also, for the sake of fun, you cant change the root/Administrator password.

 There was also trivia questions what would give us points if we answered them correctly and fast enough.

 ---